 Each letter shall be signed by the Chair of the Committee.
-Each candidate shall be notified of the Committee's decision by March 1.
+Each candidate shall be notified of the Committee's decision by March 1 (September 15 for second-semester appointments).

 Procedures after the Palmetto College Campuses Tenure and Promotion Committee